Aerial view of campus with Williamsport, the Susquehanna River and Bald Eagle Mountain as a backdrop

 Students receiving Lycoming College scholarships or grants cannot receive total scholarship and grant aid from all sources (including Veteran's Benefits) in excess of tuition and fees (and room and board if a resident student).
 The Lycoming scholarship and/or grant will be reduced to meet this requirement.

-Students receiving a Presidential, Faculty, Trustee, Dean, Third Century Award, or other Lycoming Scholarship may add only one additional Lycoming-funded scholarship to their financial package.
+Students receiving a Presidential, Faculty, Trustee, Dean, Third Century Award, Impact Award, or other Lycoming Scholarship may add only one additional Lycoming-funded scholarship to their financial package.
 Examples of funded Lycoming scholarships include the Pennsylvania Free Enterprise Week (PFEW) scholarship, and talent awards in music, theatre, art, creative writing, and film and video arts.

 It is important to submit the FAFSA after October 1st, as appropriate income information becomes available, but by May 1.
 Although applications may be filed later, applicants can only receive consideration for remaining available funds.